 However, northern papers did have war correspondents covering the armies of Grant and Sherman.
 For example, here is The New York Times' story on the Confederate capture of Gen. George Stoneman during Sherman's 1864 siege of Atlanta.
-(The clipping is below.
-The text comes from a digital scan, which is a wonderful new tool for historians, though not flawless, as readers will see.)
+(The text comes from a digital scan, which is a wonderful new tool for historians, though not flawless, as readers will see.)

 As a major general, Stoneman was the highest-ranking officer the Confederates ever captured.
 He was held in relative comfort in Macon and Charleston, compared to the appalling conditions at the Andersonville prison that he was trying to liberate when he was caught.
 Two months later, Stoneman was freed in a prisoner swap negotiated by Sherman.

 News moved slowly back then.
-Stoneman was captured July 31, 1864, and it was 10 days later before The New York Times had the story, datelined from Nashville Aug.
-9 and signed by a reporter named Handel.
+Stoneman was captured July 31, 1864, and it was not until Aug.
+15 that The New York Times had the story, datelined Aug.
+9 from Nashville and signed by a reporter named Handel.
 The second half of the story is a breathless letter dated Aug.
 3 from Lt.
 Col. R.W.
 Smith, who escaped when Stoneman was captured.

 As we follow the progress of Stoneman's Raid, remember that his army was not usually concentrated in one place.
 To surprise and overwhelm the enemy, his troops were in almost perpetual motion, rarely pausing to camp for more than a few hours.
 If one brigade napped, another might leapfrog them.
 Stoneman liked to march overnight and attack at dawn.